CityofToronto/bdit_flashcrow/scripts/dev/README.md

 };
 ```

 The `session` secret can be anything - e.g. the result of `uuidgen -r`.
 The `openId` configuration should refer to an OpenID Connect-based authentication service.
+You can use the same configuration for both environments, or you can use different configurations.

 `extra-ca-certs.cer` is used in case your `openId` configuration points to an OpenID Connect-based authentication service that uses self-signed SSL certificates.
 If this is the case, copy-paste the full certificate chain into this file.
 If not, you should still create this file, but can leave it empty.